Codivores/blog-tech/ckr55vr8n03lasls18z2n92ug.md

 ## Root View set up

-To include Inertia and load our assets on the first page visit, we need a root view Blade file.
+To integrate Inertia and load our assets on the first page visit, we need a standard view Blade file.
 So we create `app.blade.php` in `/resources/views/` folder (you can use and rename the default `welcome.blade.php`).

 > `app.blade.php` is the default view used by Inertia, you can change it in the Inertia Middleware or call `Inertia::setRootView()` in your code.